-Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages · Cloudflare Pages docs
+Build a blog using Nuxt.js and Sanity.io on Cloudflare Pages

 post, as well as a slug that matches the value

 /hello-world.
-From that set, we can get the first object in the array (using the array index operator you'd find in JavaScript --
+From that set, you can get the first object in the array (using the array index operator you would find in JavaScript –

 [0]) and set it as

-post in our page data.
+post in your page data.

 Rendering content for a blog post

-We've rendered the
+You have rendered the

-post title for our blog, but we're still missing the content of the blog post itself.
-To render this, we'll need to import the
+post title for our blog, but you are still missing the content of the blog post itself.
+To render this, import the

 sanity-blocks-vue-component package, which takes Sanity’s Portable Text format and renders it as a Vue component.